yobad/AppDevIII2024/labs/lab1.md

 #### Like Event Handler

-In the code behind add a counter for the number of likes and make sure the likes label is updated every time the like button is clicked:
+- In the code behind, add a counter for the number of likes and make sure the likes label is updated every time the like button is clicked: